Britain Moves From Democracy to Authoritarian State in Pernicious Veil of Secrecy

 UK intelligence agency GCHQ has already been caught acting unlawfully by spying on two international human rights organisations.
 In addition, last year it was revealed that GCHQ were illegally eavesdropping on sacrosanct lawyer-client conversations in order to both disrupt and make gains on negotiations.
 GCHQ failed to follow its own secret procedures.
 “If spying on human rights NGOs isn’t off-limits for GCHQ, then what is?” said Privacy International.

-From here we can see we now have a vast illegal state surveillance system that Mussolini would have had wet dreams about.
-The government is slowing closing down Britain’s very open society and they intend on doing so using one of Britain’s finest philosophers and a well tried theory.
+From here we can see we now have a vast illegal state surveillance system that the East German Stasi would have had wet dreams about.
+The government is slowly closing down Britain’s very open society and they intend on doing so using one of Britain’s finest philosophers and a well tried and tested theory.